GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

     Records of below nature are dropped from reverse replication.
 Check the Dataflow logs to see if they are dropped.
     1. Records which are forward migrated.
-    2. Records for which primary key cannot be determinted on the source database.This can happen when the source database table does not have a primary key, or the primary key value was not present in the change stream data, or the record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.
+    2. Records for which primary key cannot be determined on the source database.This can happen when the source database table does not have a primary key, or the primary key value was not present in the change stream data, or the record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.

 - ***There is higher load than the expected QPS on  spanner instance post cutover***